The mainstay

 client, and the lead coated copper offers a silver color and more

 uniform appearance.
+Zinc is the now available as a sacrificial coat for copper.
 Also, the new Terne II by Follansbee (Zinc

 Caution on